Amazon's new Eero mesh WiFi system is all about ease of use

 These new models seem noticeably bigger than Eero's originals, but they retain the sort of rounded charm that the startup embraced earlier on.
 In any case, these nodes work together to offer dual-band WiFi after less than ten minutes of setup, though it's unclear if these new models offer better performance than what existing Eero customers might be used to.
 Still, at $99 for a single Eero node and $249 for three, Amazon's making a strong case for a more flexible kind of home networking.

 And since this is an Amazon product we're talking about, it should come as no surprise that these things pack full Alexa support.
 You'll be able to ask Amazon's virtual assistant to, say, turn on a separate guest WiFi network, or to "pause" the WiFi on specific devices like tablets or game consoles.
 (Exactly how this kind of granular control jibes with Amazon's promises of dead-simple setup remains to be seen.)
-To be clear, though, you won't need to invest in Amazon's WiFi system to benefit from those voice controls -- the company also confirmed it's making an API available for third-party networking providers, like ASUS and TP Link, to integrate Alexa support into their routers.
+To be clear, though, you won't need to invest in Amazon's WiFi system to benefit from those voice controls -- the company also confirmed it's making an API available for third-party networking providers, like ASUS and TP-Link, to integrate Alexa support into their routers.